See prior archived alerts by clicking on "Blog" under menu

 The appellate court considered what it means to be an employer, and looked to Martinez and its definition concerning the control of different aspects of the employment relationship.
 (Castaneda, supra, 229 Cal.App.4th at p.
 1019.)
 The appellate court noted, “Ensign has more than a contractual relationship with Cabrillo.
 Ensign owns Cabrillo.”
 (Id. at p.
 1020.)
 The court explained that Ensign’s ownership of Cabrillo could cause a trier of fact to disbelieve Ensign’s contention that it did not control Cabrillo.
 (Ibid.)
 Further, a staff person at Ensign’s corporate office recruited employees for Cabrillo to hire, and the director of Cabrillo received his employment orientation training at Ensign.
 (Ibid.)

-Additionally, Ensign’s forms were used at Cabrillo, Ensign instructed Cabrillo employees to increase revenues, Ensign replaced Cabrillo’s computers and timeclocks, Ensign required Cabrillo employees to use the new timecard system, Ensign sent consultants to Cabrillo to advise employees on how to perform their duties, Ensign’s employee handbook notified Cabrillo employees that there was an employee emergency fund for employees who experienced hardship, Cabrillo employees received paychecks from Ensign Facility Services, Cabrillo employees’ e-mail addresses were in the form of , the Vice President of Ensign set the rate of pay for Cabrillo employees, employment benefits for Cabrillo’s employees were administered through Ensign, and Ensign handled issues related to disciplining Cabrillo employees.
+Additionally, Ensign’s forms were used at Cabrillo, Ensign instructed Cabrillo employees to increase revenues, Ensign replaced Cabrillo’s computers and timeclocks, Ensign required Cabrillo employees to use the new timecard system, Ensign sent consultants to Cabrillo to advise employees on how to perform their duties, Ensign’s employee handbook notified Cabrillo employees that there was an employee emergency fund for employees who experienced hardship, Cabrillo employees received paychecks from Ensign Facility Services, Cabrillo employees’ e-mail addresses were in the form of email@example.com, the Vice President of Ensign set the rate of pay for Cabrillo employees, employment benefits for Cabrillo’s employees were administered through Ensign, and Ensign handled issues related to disciplining Cabrillo employees.
 (Castaneda, supra, 229 Cal.App.4th at p.
 1021-1024.)
 The appellate court concluded there were triable issues of fact concerning Ensign being Castaneda’s employer.
 (Id. at p.
 1018.)